 Projects within the Diocese

-The Mothers’ Union here in Sheffield support several projects throughout the Diocese.
+The Mothers’ Union here in Sheffield support several long term projects throughout the Diocese.
 A brief description of our work can be found below.

 Away From It All is a project which provides much needed holidays for families who need to get away and have a break but they do not have the means to go.